lauchblatt/LessingSentimentEmotionCorpus/README.md

 - <b>Annotation4_Polarity_differentiated</b>: negative/positive; the differentiated polarity annotation by annotator 4
 - <b>Annotation5_Polarity_differentiated</b>: negative/positive; the differentiated polarity annotation by annotator 5
 - <b>Annotation{1-5}_{Anger, Anticipation, Disgust, Fear, Joy, Sadness, Surprise, Trust}</b>: present/not_present; if the specific emotion is present or not present in the rated speech

+## Corpus Description

+In the folder EvaluationResults you find evaluation results for lexicon based sentiment analysis for this corpus based on this <a href="https://www.aclweb.org/anthology/W18-4516.pdf">paper</a>.

+The results are ordered according to the used lexicon and approach.
+There is also a file summarizing the top 5 results per lexicon.

 ## Further Reading
 Besides the above paper you can find out more about this corpus and analysis we performed with it in the following papers: